stemgene/The-analysis-of-drop-in-engagement/README.md

   * To test this, I will look for a change in the type of user events with particular interest in homepage landing, email activity, logins, and likes.
   * I will look for different patterns of use between user types (which remain underfined in the instructions)
   * I will look for patterns of use by device type.
 For example, if there is a bug with a Windows update that prevented Windows users, but not MacOS users from logging in or otherwise engaging with te platform.

+2. **Social consequences**.
+Did the CEO post something inflammatory on Twitter?
+Was there popular unrest or pandemic?
+Was it a holiday?
+ * I did a Google search for events related to Yammer to see if it was in the news, but found nothing significant.
+ * Sept 2, 2014 was the day after labor day in the US but the drop happened prior to the holiday.

+3. **Business consequences**.
+Is this a part of a larger business cycle?
+Was there a corresponding drop in the stock market?
+Did a competitor increase competition with a new product or feature?
+Was there a change to user policy?
+ * **In July 2014, Yammer made the migration to Sharepoint with Yammer Enterprise as part of the MS Office enterprise suite.
+A user had to take extra steps to activate their yammer enterprise accounts**
+  * "Before you can activate Yammer Enterprise, you need to choose Yammer tool for Sharepoint Online by going to Office365 Admin Center, Sharepoint -> Settings.
+On the setting page, change the Enterprise Social Collaboration tool to Yammer.com service."
+  * There's an additional step and activation hurdle if you already have an office365 personal account.
+  * If this is an impactful hurdle for Yammer usage, it will affect Yammer users who have to transition from personal accounts to enterprise accounts due to an activation step.
+There will be hurdles in the activation process with a large number of pending activations.
+All devices are likely to be affected proprtionate to their average uses, as are engagement frequency and types.
+ * July 24, 2014 a co-founder, David Sacks announced his resignation, but it isn't likely that the typical user would know this or let it impact their Yammer activity.
+ * There were no large turns in the stockmarket.
+ * I found no significant events in searches related to yammer's competitors having an advantage over yammer.
+ * I found no mention of changes to user policy afer Feb 2014, but this would be something to check for internally.